dikshant-dwivedi/netflixClone/README.md

 ## To seed data to firestore
 1. Go to src -> lib -> firebase.prod.js
-2. Uncomment the following lines
+2. Uncomment the following lines:

     ```
     import { seedDatabase } from "../seed"
     seedDatabase(firebase)
     ```
-3. Save the file <strong>once.</strong> The data is seeded to firestore successfully
+3. Save the file <strong>once.</strong> The data is seeded to firestore successfully.
 4. Comment the lines again to avoid duplication of data.

 # Acknowledgment